juergenweb/FrontendForms/README.md

 ```php
 $select->removeOptionByValue('1)';
 ```

+This method can be used for the following items that contain options: Datalist, Select, SelectMultiple, CheckboxMultiple, and RadioMultiple.

-By using this method on an element containing options (fe a select input), you can remove a previously added option element with a a specific value.
+By using this method on an element containing options (fe a select input), you can remove an option element with a specific value.
 In this example the option element with the value "1" will be removed from a given select input element.

 #### getOptionByValue() - get an option element with a specific value